-1. Soak half a cup of organic seeds (mung beans, sunflowers etc.) overnight in a bowl of fresh filtered water.
+1. Soak half a cup of organic seeds (mung beans, sunflowers etc.) for 6 hours in a bowl of water.

 2. The next morning, drain water and rinse well.

-3. Place in a damp sprouting back (cheese cloth or nut milk bag) or a glass jar with a cheese cloth or mesh cover.
+3. Place in a damp sprouting bag (cheese cloth or nut milk bag) or a glass jar with a cheese cloth or mesh cover.